TheRoddyWMS/Roddy/docs/pluginDevelopersGuide.rst

 and if you want to create a new plugin or extend an existing plugin.
 Of course, you can have a mix of workflows in a plugin at a later stage.

+We are discussing, if we will support CWL based workflows.

 Common plugin setup
 -------------------